Where’s My hat?

 When people ask me if I’m an Idaho native, I tell them, "No, I came to this state with my pants on."

-What they’re really asking, politely, is How did someone like you get to host and guide the intermountain West’s longest running and most awarded outdoor show?
+What they’re really asking, politely, is How did someone like you get to host and guide Outdoor Idaho, the intermountain West’s longest running and most awarded outdoor show?
 And what’s been the formula for success for almost four decades?

 I sometimes ask myself that, too.